lightningnetwork/lnd/chainntnfs/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)]
 (http://godoc.org/github.com/lightningnetwork/lnd/chainntnfs)

-The chainntnfs package implements as set of interfaces which allow callers to receive notifications in response to specific on-chain events.
+The chainntnfs package implements a set of interfaces which allow callers to receive notifications in response to specific on-chain events.
 The set of notifications available include: